robbelouwet/masterthesis-forkskinny/reports/first_semester/week8.md

 ## Wednesday

-Updated the bit sliced_fghi implementation to incorporate a x86 rotate-left instruction, instead of manually moving all 4 slices.
+Updated the bit sliced_fghi implementation to incorporate a x86 rotate-C1 instruction, instead of manually moving all 4 slices.
 This causes the vanilla bit-slice LSFR to be faster than the one that uses bit slicing + SIMD.
 Shifted gears w.r.t. measuring the 'speed'.
 Measurements are now based and concluded on the amount and sort